legumeinfo/microservices/.github/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.
 2. Follow the instructions for how to setup and run the specific microservice(s) you want to change (see each microservice's directory for details)
-3. Create a working branch and start with your changes!

-3. Make the changes in your fork
-3. Committing your changes will run the pre-commit hooks.
-Make sure you fix any errors that weren't automatically fixed for you.
-6. If you like the change and think the project could use it, make a pull request

-3. Create a working branch and start with your changes!
+3. Create a working branch and start making changes!

 ### Commit your changes